Decentralized Algorithms for Wasserstein Barycenters: Abstract

 \section{Abstract}

-In this thesis, we consider the Wasserstein barycenter problem of discrete probability measures from computational and statistical sides in two scenarios: \textit{(i)} the measures are given and we need to compute their Wasserstein barycenter, and \textit{(ii)} the measures are generated from a probability distribution and we need to calculate the population barycenter of the distribution defined by the notion of Fr\'{e}chet mean.
+In this thesis, we consider the Wasserstein barycenter problem of discrete probability measures as well as the population Wasserstein barycenter problem given by a Fr\'{e}chet mean from computational and statistical sides.

-The statistical focus is estimating the sample size of measures necessary to calculate an approximation for Fr\'{e}chet mean (barycenter) of a probability distribution with a given precision.
-For empirical risk minimization approaches, the question of the regularization is also studied together with proposing a new regularization which contributes to the better complexity bounds in comparison with quadratic regularization.
+The statistical focus is estimating the sample size of measures needed to calculate an approximation of a Fr\'{e}chet mean (barycenter) of probability distributions with a given precision.
+For empirical risk minimization approaches, the question of the regularization is also studied along with proposing a new regularization which contributes to the better complexity bounds in comparison with the quadratic regularization.

-The computational focus is developing algorithms for calculating Wasserstein barycenters: both primal and dual algorithms which can be executed in a decentralized manner.
-The motivation for dual approaches is closed-forms for the dual formulation of entropy-regularized Wasserstein distances and their derivatives, whereas the primal formulation has closed-form expression only in some cases, e.g., for Gaussian measures.
-Moreover, the dual oracle returning the gradient of the dual representation for entropy-regularized Wasserstein distance can be computed for a cheaper price in comparison with the primal oracle returning the gradient of the entropy-regularized Wasserstein distance.
-The number of dual oracle calls in this case will also be less, i.e., the square root of the number of primal oracle calls.
-This explains the successful application of the first-order dual approaches for the Wasserstein barycenter problem.
-Furthermore, in contrast to the primal objective, the dual objective has Lipschitz gradient due to the strong convexity of regularized Wasserstein distances.
-Hence, (accelerated) gradient descent-based methods for the Lipschitz smooth objective can be used, which are optimal in terms of the number of iterations and oracle calls.

-Moreover, we study saddle-point formulation of the (non-regularized) Wasserstein barycenter problem which leads to the saddle-point problem with smooth objective.
-This approach also allows to get optimal complexity bounds and can be easily presented in a decentralized setup. \\
+The computational focus is developing decentralized algorithms for calculating Wasserstein barycenters.
+The motivation for dual approaches is closed-forms for the dual formulation of entropy-regularized Wasserstein distances and their derivatives, whereas the primal formulation has a closed-form expression only in some cases, e.g., for Gaussian measures.
+Moreover, the dual oracle returning the gradient of the dual representation for entropy-regularized Wasserstein distance can be computed for a cheaper price in comparison with the primal oracle returning the gradient of the (entropy-regularized) Wasserstein distance.
+The number of dual oracle calls in this case will be also less, i.e., the square root of the number of primal oracle calls.
+Furthermore, in contrast to the primal objective, the dual objective has Lipschitz continuous gradient due to the strong convexity of regularized Wasserstein distances.
+Hence, accelerated gradient descent-based method for the Lipschitz smooth objective can be used, which is optimal in terms of the number of iterations and oracle calls.
+Moreover, we study saddle-point formulation of the non-regularized Wasserstein barycenter problem which leads to the bilinear saddle-point problem.
+Hence, mirror prox algorithm can be used.
+This approach also allows us to get optimal complexity bounds and it can be easily presented in a decentralized setup. \\

 \textbf{Keywords:} optimal transport, Wasserstein barycenter, stochastic optimization, decentralized optimization, distributed optimization, primal-dual methods, first-order oracle.